Spirit of Excellence Award

 Dean Henken was the campus dean when it first opened its doors in 1968, staying until his retirement in 1987.
-Some might say he has never really left his role as ambassador of UW-Fond du Lac.
-Dean Henken was presented this award in recognition of his love for education, his unending support of UW-Fond du Lac and the many ways he has contributed to educational excellence.
-He was instrumental in founding the UW-Fond du Lac Foundation as a way of supporting scholarships for deserving students.
+Some might say he has never really left his role as ambassador of the Fond du Lac campus.
+Dean Henken was presented this award in recognition of his love for education, his unending support of the Fond du Lac campus and the many ways he has contributed to educational excellence.
+He was instrumental in founding the Foundation as a way of supporting scholarships for deserving students.

 Harold "Danny" and Charmaine LaShay, 2006

-Long-time UW-Fond du Lac supporter and scholarship donor Harold LaShay died Feb.
+Long-time the Fond du Lac campusthe Fond du Lac campus supporter and scholarship donor Harold LaShay died Feb.
 2, 2009.
 The campus community will miss his dedication and personal presence.

-The LaShays contributed more than 25 years of volunteer service to UW-Fond du Lac and the UW-Fond du Lac Foundation and were long-time scholarship donors.
+The LaShays contributed more than 25 years of volunteer service to the Fond du Lac campus and the Foundation and were long-time scholarship donors.
 When the five-member Fond du Lac Citizens’ Committee met with the Coordinating Committee for Higher Education of Wisconsin in 1966 to discuss the establishment of a UW campus in Fond du Lac, Danny was one of the five.
-He was also a founding member of the UW-Fond du Lac Foundation Board.
-In 1986, as a gift to his wife, Danny began the Charmaine L. LaShay Music Scholarship at UW-Fond du Lac, which they donated annually to for more than 20 years.
+He was also a founding member of the Foundation Board.
+In 1986, as a gift to his wife, Danny began the Charmaine L. LaShay Music Scholarship at the Fond du Lac campus, which they donated annually to for more than 20 years.